Benco351/Benco351/README.md

 - 🚀 I was a DevOps Engineer at  (Finner - a FinTech Real-Time News Feed Application for Retailers), showcasing my experience in the DevOps field.
 - 🎓 I received an AWS Founder's Club startup scholarship, recognizing my innovation and commitment.
 - 🌐 I've been part of professional webinars and business meetings, broadening my network and knowledge.

-### What I'm Looking For

-I'm eager to collaborate with high-tech companies and startups, where I can apply my skills, learn from experienced professionals, and contribute to innovative projects.
-If you'd like to reach out, explore my private repositories, or discuss potential collaborations, feel free to contact me at bencohen646@gmail.com.

 <!---
 Benco351/Benco351 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.